mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 afd-f699d40bf1f94020-ftdngdh3h8ehgkgj.z01.azurefd.net
 ```

-We will use the [azurerm_cdn_frontdoor_route](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_route) resource for this.
+I will use the [azurerm_cdn_frontdoor_route](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_route) resource for this.

-We must provide argument values for name, cdn_frontdoor_endpoint_id, cdn_frontdoor_origin_group_id and cdn_frontdoor_origin_ids.
+I must provide argument values for name, cdn_frontdoor_endpoint_id, cdn_frontdoor_origin_group_id and cdn_frontdoor_origin_ids.

-We previously defined a local for the route name 'front_door_route_name' we will use this for the route name.
+I previously defined a local for the route name 'front_door_route_name' I will use this for the route name.

 For cdn_frontdoor_endpoint_id, this is the resource ID of the Front Door Endpoint where this Front Door Route should exist.
-We will get this from my_endpoint.
+I will get this from my_endpoint.

 For cdn_frontdoor_origin_group_id. this is the resource ID of the Front Door Origin Group where this Front Door Route should be created.
-We will get this from my_origin_group.
+I will get this from my_origin_group.

 For cdn_frontdoor_origin_ids, this is the Front Door Origin resource ID that this Front Door Route will link to.
-We will get this from my_static_website_origin.
+I will get this from my_static_website_origin.
 The value can be made up of multiple origin ids so the ids are to be within square brackets [] and separated by a comma.

 patterns_to_match is the route pattern of the rule.
 Accepts all requests using /*

 supported_protocols is the protocols to be supported by the route.
-We will support multiple hence ["Http", "Https"]
+I will support multiple hence using ["Http", "Https"]

-We must define a validated domain that isn't associated with another route.
-We have a validated domain which is the endpoint hostname of the Azure Front Door profile.
-We set [link_to_default_domain](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_route#link_to_default_domain) to true to link to the endpoint.
+I must define a validated domain that isn't associated with another route.
+I have a validated domain which is the endpoint hostname of the Azure Front Door profile.
+I set [link_to_default_domain](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_route#link_to_default_domain) to true to link to the endpoint.

 https_redirect_enabled, this is a [rule](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine?pivots=front-door-standard-premium) and is the first to be executed.
 A Rule set can be used to allow customisation of how requests get processed and handled at the Azure Front Door edge.
-We will not define a rule set.
-We will however enable this rule to redirect all traffic to use HTTPS.
+I will not define a rule set.
+I will however enable this rule to redirect all traffic to use HTTPS.

 #### resource_cdn.tf
 ```tf